titoausten/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10 - script John Doe
 11 - script for mirror permissions
-12 - script to make only subdirectories executable for all
+12 - script to make only subdirectories executable for all 13 - script to craete directory with permissions